xyang2316/OOP-project/README.md

 ## How to run this app?
 1. Download the source code or clone the repo to your local.
 2. Open the source code in Qt IDE and run it.
-The Qt may asking you to configure the project, please follow the their steps to do it.
+The Qt may asking you to configure the project, please follow their steps to do it.